martin199530/Martin/How to Perform a Risk Assessment.md

 ## **Step 4: Assess Existing Security Controls**

-- Document technical, administrative, and physical controls in place.
+- Document technical, administrative or operational, Compliance and physical controls in place.
 - Determine if controls are preventive, detective, or corrective.

 ### 📄 Reference Materials: